On the limitations of data-based price discrimination: Setup

 For a generic pricing strategy $p\in\mathcal{D}$, the price depends on the covariate value $x$.
 This scheme falls in the realm of third-degree price discrimination (3PD).
 Uniform pricing can be viewed as a special case where the price is the same for all covariate values.
 We use $\mathcal{U}$ to denote the set of all uniform pricing functions:

 To lighten the notation, we express $p\in\mathcal{U}$ as a scalar rather than a function for the uniform pricing problem.

-Let $F_{Y|X}$ be the conditional distribution and $f_{X}$ the marginal density function.
+Let $F_{Y|X}$ be the conditional CDF and $f_{X}$ the marginal density function.
 Given a price $y\in[0,1]$ and a covariate value $x\in[0,1]$, there are $1-F_{Y|X}(p|x)$ buyers whose valuation is above the price.
 The revenue generated from these buyers is

 and the \emph{expected} revenue for a pricing function $p$ is